-It has been estimated that about 40,000 civilians were killed, 46,000 injured, and more than a million homes destroyed and damaged in Britain.
+German air raids against Britain during The Blitz followed the German Luftwaffes failure to establish air superiority in the Battle of Britain.
+It has been estimated that about 40,000 civilians were killed, 46,000 injured, and more than a million homes destroyed and damaged in Britain, during this period.

 The word Blitz is a shortening of the German word blitzkrieg, meaning "lightning war," the literal translation of the German word "Blitz" is "lightning".

 On the 24th of August 1940 The Princes Theatre in Lake Road, was bombed during an air raid whilst a matinee performance was taking place.
 Due to communication problems no air raid warning was given, 8 children were killed in the bombing and many more were injured.

-It is widely believed that the death toll would have been significantly higher, were it not for the preparation taken to provide public and private shelters and the work undertaken by the Civil Defence services.
+It is widely believed that the death toll would have been significantly higher, were it not for the preparation taken to provide private these shelters and the work undertaken by the Civil Defence services.

 The city was also heavily defended with searchlights, anti-aircraft batteries at Southsea Common, Sinah Common at Hayling Island and Gilkicker, barrage balloons and fighter aircraft.
 During the worst of the bombing, many householders left their homes during the night and sought shelter in the more rural areas to the north of Portsea Island.